 REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE when more than one operative is required to make a delivery / installation.
 5.2.2 Medium The service receives daily requests to remove equipment from client's homes.
-In RCT, it was established that as at the 8 th December 2017, there were 561 items awaiting collection, of which: • Collection dates had been agreed for 253. • 196 had no collection date arranged (the longest of which has been outstanding from 8/5/2017). • 112 relate to requests from customers received in December.
+In RCT, it was established that as at the 8th December 2017, there were 561 items awaiting collection, of which: Collection dates had been agreed for 253.
+196 had no collection date arranged (the longest of which has been outstanding from 8/5/2017).
+112 relate to requests from customers received in December.
 Management should ensure that all equipment requested to be collected is promptly retrieved.
 If unable to promptly collect equipment, Management should review all items and decide on what basis, for example, value, are to be prioritised for collection.
 Ongoing 5.2.3 High The Section 33 agreement states that all emergency repairs should normally be undertaken within 24 hours of being reported.
-RCT A sample of 12 completed repairs that took longer than 24 hours identified: There was no paperwork / audit trail to support when 6 repairs took place and what the reasons for delay were.
+RCT A sample of 12 completed repairs that took longer than 24 hours identified:- There was no paperwork / audit trail to support when 6 repairs took place and what the reasons for delay were.
 6 repairs took over 7 days to complete, 3 of which were over 23 days.
 The service should ensure that all emergency repairs are undertaken in-line with the Section 33 agreement.
 If repairs are not undertaken in line with the agreement, the reason for the delay should be fully recorded on Cequip.
 Evidence should be retained to support all repairs and Cequip should be promptly updated when repairs take place.
 Implemented.
 5.2.4 High All hoists and bath lifts should periodically be inspected / serviced (typically on an annual basis) to ensure they are safe to use.
 All outstanding planned maintenance is formally reported to each Management should ensure that all inspections / servicing of applicable equipment is undertaken in line with recommended guidelines.
 Ongoing

-SUMMARY RY OF RECOMMENDATIONS:

-REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE
+REPORT REF. & PRIORITY FINDING board.
+As at the 30th March 2017, the backlogs were considered significant by management and they deployed resources in order to reduce the numbers: RECOMMENDATION IMPLEMENTATION DATE

-- Management should continue to reduce the backlog of all outstanding inspections / services.

 31/03/2017 30/09/2017

-RCT •
+RCT

 Bathlifts 914 178

 Hoists 147 64

 GWICE S

-Bathlifts 1177 310
+Bathlifts s 1177 310

 Hoists 229 162

-5.2.5 Medium Employees including required to enter clied.
-Testing of all employ not been subject to a nt's properties to del iver / repair equip ment.
-The employee highlighted should be DBS checked immediately.
-Thereafter, management should ensure that all employees who may enter client's properties have been subject to a DBS check prior to commencing these duties.
+5.2.5 Medium Employees including required to enter clier The employee highlighted should be DBS checked immediately.
 Implemented.

+Medium Testing of all employ not been subject to a VICES establishe ed that 1 had Thereafter, management should ensure that all employees who may enter client's properties have been subject to a DBS check prior to commencing these duties.

-5.2.6 Low Part 48 of the Section 33 agreement states that vehicles should be washed / floors moped and dirty equipment should being physical separated from clean equipment.
-The service should ensure they comply with part 48 of the Section 33 agreement and retain evidence to support the action taken.
+5.2.6 Low Part 48 of the Secti washed / floors mo separated from clean ped and dirty equi The service should ensure they comply with part 48 of the Section 33 agreement and retain evidence to support the action taken.
 Implemented.

-SUMMARY SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE It was established that the service may complete these tasks; however there is no evidence to support what / when it took place.
+SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY REF. & FINDING RECOMMENDATION It was established that the service may complete these tasks; however there is no evidence to support what / when it took place.